-While searching, I got a very good question How SQL Server database corruption occur?
-And How to repair corrupted database in SQL Server?
+While searching, I got a very good question How database corruption in SQL Server occurs?
+And How to repair corrupted database in MS SQL Server?
 As “We are planning and storing our valuable data in SQL database.
-All of a sudden we found that SQL Server database corrupted and all our data get inaccessible, is there anything we should do to resolve SQL database corruption or is there any other way that can help to repair corrupt SQL Server database.”
+All of a sudden we found that SQL Server database get corrupted and all our data become inaccessible, is there anything we should do to resolve SQL database corruption issues or is there any other way that can help to repair corrupt SQL Server database.”

-What to Check When a Database Corruption Occurs in SQL Server?
+What to Check When Database Corruption Occur in SQL Server?

 There aren’t that many potential issues to be watching out for, though there are things you should check whenever a SQL Server database corruption occurs.
 MS SQL is Microsoft’s developed relational database management system.
 It is one of the most globally used relational databases to store and manage information.